Merging by Matching Models in Task Parameter Subspaces: Experiments

 \subsection{Baselines}

-In our experiments, we compare \method against the following baseline merging methods: \begin{description} \item[Simple Averaging] averages the parameter values of the models being merged. \item[Task Arithmetic \citep{ilharco2022editing}] introduces a task vector for a particular task as the difference between the fine-tuned parameters (found after training on the task) and original pre-trained parameters.
+In our experiments, we compare \method against the following baseline merging methods: \begin{description} \item[Simple Averaging] averages the parameter values of the models being merged. \item[Ensembling] ensembles the predicted probabilities from the model to merge.
+Note that this does not result in 1 model, but in $M$ models. \item[Task Arithmetic \citep{ilharco2022editing}] introduces a task vector for a particular task as the difference between the fine-tuned parameters (found after training on the task) and the original pre-trained parameters.
 To construct the merged model, Task Arithmetic adds the scaled sum of the task vectors for all tasks to the pretrained model's parameters.
 Task Arithmetic introduces the hyperparameter $\lambda$ to rescale the summed task vectors. \item[TIES-Merging \citep{yadav2023resolving}] improves upon task arithmetic by removing interference between the task vectors.
 Specifically, TIES zeros out entries in a given task vector that have low magnitude and resolves sign conflicts across different task vectors.
 Similar to Task Arithmetic, TIES-Merging also uses a hyperparameter $\lambda$ to scale the task vectors after removing interference. \item[Diagonal Fisher Merging \citep{matena2022merging}] performs Fisher Merging with a diagonal approximation to the Fisher, as described in \cref{sec:diagonal_fisher_merging}).
 To better distinguish between different approximations of the Fisher, we call this method Diagonal Fisher Merging (DFM). \item[RegMean \citep{jin2022dataless} ] solves a linear system to match activations between the merged model and the original models.
 In practice, RegMean scales the non-diagonal terms of the Gram matrix with a hyperparameter $\lambda$ for numerical stability when computing the inverse.
 Note that RegMean can only be applied to linear layers since a closed-form solution does not exist otherwise. \item[Multitask] training (where a model is trained on all the tasks jointly) is included wherever appropriate and can be considered as a loose upper bound on the performance of a merged multitask model. \end{description} We also experimented with Tangent Task Vectors \citep{ortiz2023task} but were unable to attain reasonable performance with it and therefore did not include it in our results.

 We compute the empirical Fisher over the validation set and compare various ways of computing the Fisher in \cref{sec:compare_fisher}.
 The only hyperparameter in \method is the number of iterations to run the conjugate gradient method, which we allow to take on values ranging from 10 to 100 in step sizes of 10.
 We tune the hyperparameters for each method based on validation set performance.